 The popularity of bamboo toothbrushes and the success of start-ups selling alternatives to cling film made from beeswax also signals a shift away from single-use plastic in a push to protect the environment.

 They carefully monitor each step in their supply chain to protect their suppliers against exploitation.
 Their goal going forward would be a 100% slave-free and ethically sourced supply chain, and they’d like to influence similar companies to do the same.
+Take a look at every step of your supply chain and ask yourself whether it’s sustainable in the long term by getting in touch with stakeholders within your supply chain.
+Don’t be afraid to ask questions and try to understand where things can be improved.

 Other companies, like UPS, are following suit with a similar initiative.
 Their goal is to use 25% renewable energy by investing heavily in vehicles that use alternative fuels and other technologies that help reduce carbon emissions.

-Your Lightspeed point of sale system can help you tackle sustainability concerns in two primary areas: eco-friendly material usage and inventory waste.
+Your Lightspeed point-of-sale system can help you tackle sustainability concerns in two primary areas: eco-friendly material usage and inventory waste.
 By incorporating these practices into your business, you can save money and reassure customers that they’re making an ethical, eco-concious choice when they shop with you.

 1. Go for paperless receipts